MicrosoftDocs/sql-docs/azure-sql/database/logins-create-manage.md

   - To add a user to a fixed database role:

-    - In Azure SQL Database, use the [ALTER ROLE](/sql/t-sql/statements/alter-role-transact-sql) statement.
+    - In Azure SQL Database and Azure Synapse serverless SQL pool, use the [ALTER ROLE](/sql/t-sql/statements/alter-role-transact-sql) statement.
 For examples, see [ALTER ROLE examples](/sql/t-sql/statements/alter-role-transact-sql#examples)
-    - Azure Synapse, use the [sp_addrolemember](/sql/relational-databases/system-stored-procedures/sp-addrolemember-transact-sql) statement.
+    - In Azure Synapse dedicated SQL pool, use the [sp_addrolemember](/sql/relational-databases/system-stored-procedures/sp-addrolemember-transact-sql) statement.
 For examples, see [sp_addrolemember examples](/sql/relational-databases/system-stored-procedures/sp-addrolemember-transact-sql#examples).

 - **Custom database role**